Santa Ana Zoo: Other attractions

+Children's train

 One of the most popular attractions at the Santa Ana Zoo is the Zoofari Express children's train.
 There are two engines: 1030 and 1036.
 Both are 14 gauge, 4-4-4 configuration locomotives.

 The original 1030 engine was constructed in 1954 by the Hurlbut Amusement Company of Buena Park.
 Engine 1030 was originally installed at Santa's Village in Sky Forest, California.
 It operated there continuously for 44 years.
 When Santa's Village closed in 1998, the Friends of Santa Ana Zoo purchased the entire train and 660 ft of original track.
 The train was then restored by volunteers from Mater Dei High School with the help of Bud Hurlbut.
 The restored train opened at the Santa Ana Zoo in the spring of 1999.
 The track length was expanded to 1850 ft.
 Engine 1030 was gas-powered, but in 2006 it was converted to electric power.

 Engine 1036 is a new electric-powered locomotive that was installed in 2005, along with new passenger cars.

+Carousel

 The zoo also features a Conservation Carousel with a 33 animal line-up including the giraffe, giant panda, African elephant, cheetah, hummingbird, gorilla, bald eagle, jaguar, zebra, Bengal tiger, otter, panther, seal, sea dragon and a custom-made anteater.
 The carousel also features a wheelchair-accessible Studded Leather Swan Chariot.